7:00AM to 5:00PM

 Hence, we recommend calling a plumber to resolve the issue and watch for its recurrence.

-While tree roots are highly inconvenient for your plumbing system, their overgrowth is entirely avoidable.
+While invasive tree roots are highly inconvenient for your plumbing system, their overgrowth is entirely avoidable.
 Regular maintenance and certain plumbing fixtures can go a long way in keeping your sewer lines root-free.

-So, here are some tips that’ll come in handy if you wish to avoid plumbing intrusion by aggressive tree roots:
+So, here are some tips that’ll come in handy if you wish to avoid plumbing intrusion by aggressive and invasive tree roots:

 You may consider installing root barriers around a tree to prevent its roots from growing out.
 Ideally, 30 to 40 inches deep root barriers allow plants to co-exist.
 These can also block the sources from running far and wide and infiltrating your pipelines.

 You must keep your pipes clean and carry out regular maintenance services.
 These include preparing the pipelines for winter, ensuring the absence of clogs, and inspecting the plumbing with a camera.
 For the latter, you might have to call a professional plumber who has the necessary tools for the task.

 Routine maintenance allows early detection of any anomaly in the plumbing system.
 And you can seek immediate solutions instead of letting the problem aggravate.

 Hydro-jetting is a non-invasive plumbing process that can keep your sewer lines free of clogs via power washing.
 It is an effective way to chop away tree roots that have invaded your plumbing system.